I am a childhood cancer survivor:

 I am taking on brain cancer…again:

-I have always known it is a matter of “when”, not “if” my tumor will recur…the uncertain reality of living with brain cancer as a chronic illness.
+I have always known it was a matter of “when”, not “if” my tumor would recur.
+It’s the uncertain reality of living with brain cancer as a chronic illness.
 Treatment in 2014/2015 was meant to kick the can of recurrence down the road.
 I thought I had more than 3 years, but in March, 2018 after experiencing several localized seizures in my right arm, my MRI scans showed new growth.
 For me, writing is one of the most effective treatments for the physical and emotional challenges of cancer.
 As my journey moves forward into this new chapter, my blog will continue to evolve.
 I hope my writing helps you as much as it will help me.